KYVENetwork/docs/docs/validators/protocol_nodes/installation.md

 <Tabs groupId="kysor_init">
   <TabItem value="korellia" label="Korellia">
-    Since Korellia is a testnet it is actually recommended to enable autodownload because many upgrades are performed.
+    Since korellia is a testnet it is actually recommended to enable auto download because many upgrades are performed.

 ```bash
 ./kysor init \